DFF Grant

-A 2-year International Postdoc grant was rewarded to Jens Emil Grønbæk in 2023 from DFF Independent Research Fund Denmark.
+A 2-year International Postdoc grant was awarded to Jens Emil Grønbæk in 2023 from DFF Independent Research Fund Denmark to visit Eduardo Velloso in Australia.
 This was the grant that kickstarted the idea for The Blended Realities Collective.

 Blended Realities for Distributed Team Collaboration